nusex/nusex/docs/source/cli/delete.rst

 Description
 ===========

-Delete one or more templates.
+Delete one or more profiles or templates.

 Arguments
 =========

 :code:`names`
-    The name(s) of the template(s) to delete.
+    The name(s) of the profile(s) or template(s) to delete.

 Options
 =======

-:code:`--strict`
-    Throw an error instead of a warning if a template does not exist.
+This command has no options.